Denholm History, Family Crest & Coats of Arms

 - Gavin Denholm, aged 11, who settled in America from Airdrie, Scotland, in 1907

-- Christine Denholm, aged 14, who emigrated to the United States from Airdrie, Scotland, in 1907
+- Christine Denholm, aged 14, who immigrated to the United States from Airdrie, Scotland, in 1907

-- Isaac Denholm, aged 49, who emigrated to America from Airdrie, Scotland, in 1907
+- Isaac Denholm, aged 49, who immigrated to America from Airdrie, Scotland, in 1907

 - Elizabeth Denholm, aged 35, who landed in America from Edinburgh, Scotland, in 1911